ranzbak/fpga-toccata/readme.md

 - Playback of Companded Audio (Played back as normal 8-bit audio)
 - Mixing in the Paula audio via the Toccata sound card
 - Real audio callibration, callibration ready is faked.
 (Not needed for this module)
+- Sound recording, the interrupts and data returned when recording are faked. (silence)

 ## Usage